 BUY UNIQUE BACKING TRACKS (BACKTRAX)

 Recently been busily writing arrangements for short films, amateur musicals and semi-professional performers and I've now recorded & produced them for sale as multi-instrument mp3 downloads.
-They are studio quality and you can use them to jam along with, practice with and even for performance purposes as I do.
+They are studio quality, mostly acoustic instruments, and you can use them to jam along with, practice with and even for performance purposes as I do.

 Check out my unique BackTrax under the Music tab above or by clicking << Here >>